Nobody holds Palmeiras in Libertadores. Much less Cerro Porteño. 3 to 0 in Paraguay. And it was little – Prisma

 It was the big mistake.

 With Palmeiras prepared to attack and finding space, with the Paraguayan defense unprotected, the picture was set.
-In the 13th minute, after a great exchange of the ball, rehearsed, Raphel Veiga kicks hard from the edge of the area, Jean counters and then works a miracle, when defending, with his left foot, he finishes off Danilo’s face.
+In the 13th minute, after a great exchange of the ball, rehearsed, Raphael Veiga kicks hard from the edge of the area, Jean hits and then works miracles, defending, with his left foot, finishes off Danilo’s face.

+But two minutes later, there was no way.
+Scarpa made an excellent cross from behind the back for Ron’s strong header.
+Palmeiras 1 to 0.

+The goal had an immediate effect on both teams.
+It gave even more confidence to the excellent team of Abel Ferreira.
+And it discouraged, scared, Cerro Porteño.